 Co-parenting over the holidays can be tough for anyone.
 But what happens when the kids choose one parent over the other?
+And how do you keep the peace?

-Although the brood typically spends Christmas Eve with their father who lives nearby, “They’re at the age now where we ask them,” the reality TV mom tells omg!.
+Although the brood typically spends Christmas Eve with their father who lives nearby, “They’re at the age now where we ask them,” the reality TV mom told omg!.
 “So they basically dictate it and they want to be home Christmas and the days surrounding it.”

 Something tells me papa Jon is not pleased